merely-useful/py-rse/index.md

 2. Do extra work to make up for others' shortcomings.
     This saves us the mental anguish of confronting others in the short run, but the time for that "extra" has to come from somewhere.
-    Sooner or alter,
+    Sooner or later,
     our personal lives or other parts of the project will suffer.

 3. Lose our temper.
-    People often wind up displacing anger into other parts of their life: they may yell at someone for taking an extra thirty seconds to make change when what they really need to do is tell their boss that they won't work through another holiday weekend to make up for management's decision to short-staff the project.
+    People often wind up displacing anger into other parts of their life: they may yell at someone for taking an extra thirty seconds to make a change when what they really need to do is tell their boss that they won't work through another holiday weekend to make up for management's decision to short-staff the project.